-Hawzah News Agency - Carrying placards saying "Not in my name," the protesters decried the silence of the Hindu nationalist government in response to public lynchings and attacks on at least a dozen Muslim men and boys since it took power
+Hawzah News Agency (New Delhi, India) - Carrying placards saying "Not in my name," the protesters decried the silence of the Hindu nationalist government in response to public lynchings and attacks on at least a dozen Muslim men and boys since it took power in 2014.

 Pratap Bhanu Mehta, a leading commentator, this week described the lynching’s as "a protracted riot in slow motion."

 "What makes this violence chilling ... is that it is acquiring an atmosphere of a religious communion about it," he wrote in the Indian Express.